Steven-Grevera/ENC4265/Quick_Start_Guide.md

 5: Click on “Restart” as it pops up.

 6: Once the machine has restarted, a series of options will populate the screen for you to choose from.
 You have three options to choose from here and you will type the number of which you intend to use.
 4 for Safe Mode, 5 for Safe Mode with Networking or 6 for Safe Mode With Command Prompt.
-What each does will be listed below these steps.

 ![#6](https://github.com/user-attachments/assets/9ab7b242-6be4-4c68-9aa0-f7dc83b8c041)